AgentCrypt: Advancing Privacy and (Secure) Computation in AI Agent Collaboration: Additional Use Cases for Level 3

 In this section, we focus on the first model by introducing a second computation agent and splitting the full set of databases evenly between the two agents.
 This is depicted in Figure~\ref{fig:extension-2}.
 The end-to-end process is as follows:

 \begin{enumerate}\itemsep0em \item[(1)] The human agent submits a query along with its public-secret key pair to the Output Agent.

-\item[(2)] The Output Agent verifies the query and forwards it, along with the human agent’s \textit{public key}, to the first Computation Agent.
+\item[(2)] The Output Agent verifies the query and forwards it to the first Computation Agent.

 \item[(3)] The first Computation Agent searches its assigned databases to identify the best-fit match for the query.
-If a match is found, it performs the necessary computation over \textit{unencrypted data} using existing computational tools, which completes the encryption.
+If a match is found, it performs the necessary computation over \textit{unencrypted data} using existing computational tools.
+The green lock in the image denotes the accompanying policy for the information output by the tool.

-\item[(4)] If the computation is successful, the first Computation Agent forwards the ciphertext to the Output Agent.
+\item[(4)] If the computation is successful, the first Computation Agent forwards the plaintext+policy to the Output Agent.
 If no matching database is found, it notifies the Output Agent of this outcome.

 \item[(5)] Upon receiving a "no match" response, the Output Agent forwards the same query to the second Computation Agent.